knytnguyen/rogue-origins/README.md

 ## Project Description
  > Your project description should summarize the project you are proposing.
 Be sure to include:
  > * Why is it important or interesting to you?
+ >   * This project is important to us because it allows us to further explore and strengthen many fundamental data structures, algorithm, and system design skills in a fun and interactive way through various design patterns.
+Creating a text-based RPG in C++ allows us to not only formulate how to design and integrate many different moving pieces together, but it also allows us to create our own narrative and express ourselves creatively which is why this project is also so interesting to us.
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
  >   * [toolname](link) - Short description
  > * What will be the input/output of your project?
 What are the features that the project provides?